steakscience/steakscience/_posts/2018-02-25-yasukuni_shrine.md

 ![](/images/yasukuni/DSC03751.jpg)
 {% endfigure %}

-In front of the Yasukuni entrance, someone had started a poll asking whether there will be a crisis with North Korea, whether Japan should expand the powers of its military, and whether Japan should possess the ability to perform pre-emptive strikes.
+In front of the Yasukuni entrance, someone had started a poll asking whether there will be a crisis with North Korea, whether Japan should expand the powers of its military, and whether Japan should possess the ability to conduct pre-emptive strikes.
 As you can see, the answers are overwhelmingly yes, but there’s probably some sample bias in asking this crowd as well.

 {% figure %}
 ![](/images/yasukuni/DSC03757.jpg)